i3bit/ebg/_pages/guide.md

 The current distrubiton chanel of El Box Glance is available only in Apple Store.

 ### 2. Uninstallation
-For the purposes of uninstall the application follow bellow steps: <p>
+For the purposes of uninstall the application follow bellow steps: <br>
-    1. From Application folder, drag-and-drop El Box Glance to your bin. <p>
+    1. From Application folder, drag-and-drop El Box Glance to your bin. <br>
-    2. Backup your boxes data and downloaded files from this path `~/Library/Containers/com.elboxglance/Data` <p>
+    2. Backup your boxes data and downloaded files from this path `~/Library/Containers/com.elboxglance/Data` <br>
-    3. TO REMOVE ALL DATA, paste this command in your terminal <p>
+    3. TO REMOVE ALL DATA, paste this command in your terminal <br>
 ```bash
 rm -rf '~/Library/Containers/com.elboxglance/Data'
 ```